iterative/dvc.org/content/docs/command-reference/remote/add.md

 application.
 To use a custom authentication method, use the parameters described in `dvc remote modify`.

-This remote type can also be configured via environment variables, for example:
+Azure remotes can also be configured via environment variables, for example:

 ```dvc
 $ export AZURE_STORAGE_CONNECTION_STRING='mysecret'